-In this study, considering that MRSA bacteria that form a biofilm structure usually cause chronic mastitis in cows, we aim at investigating the effect of stigmata maydis aqueous extracts on growth and biofilm formation of MRSA strains isolated from dairy cows with mastitis.
+In this study, we aim to investigate the effect of stigmata maydis aqueous extracts on growth and biofilm formation of MRSA strains isolated from dairy cows with mastitis.
 The new finding in this study may provide new clues or potential methods to the efficient antibiotic treatment of this disease.